 Over time, we’ve learned a few tips and tricks to make our magic better and the experience more enjoyable.
 While these have all been tested at Universal Studios Orlando, I’m sure it holds true for Hollywood and Japan as well.
-Here’s everything you need to know about the interactive wands and how to use them at the Wizarding World of Harry Potter.
+Here’s everything you need to know about the interactive wands and how to use them in the Wizarding World of Harry Potter.

 Where to Buy Interactive Wands

 To begin with, there are two types of wands, interactive and non.
 It’s a difference in price of only $6, so be sure to double check.
 Currently, the regular wands are $43.95 and interactive wands are $49.95.
 If you are an annual passholder, your merchandise discount applies.

 To choose your wand (or let it choose you) you can go to Ollivanders, of course, makes of fine wands since 382 B.C.
 Ollivanders has a main shop in Diagon Alley with an additional shop in Hogsmeade.
 You can choose to stand in a short line to witness Ollivander himself help a young witch or wizard find their wand.
 A fun experience, even if you don’t buy.
 Or you can wander directly into the shop.